 Highland Free School by no means has all the answers for educating children.
 The one answer we do have is that we change and grow and are always looking for new ways to generate enthusiastic participation and learning.
-The basic keys to our success are low student/teacher ratios, parent involvement that creates a sense of community, and a learning environment that is individualized and approximates the way true learning takes place in the real world.
+The basic keys to our success are low student/teacher ratios, parent involvement that creates a sense of community, and a 21st century learning environment (which includes individualized, hands-on, STEM instruction).